 Q: Will participants be trained?

-A: Yes.
-Participants are trained at the time their card is issued during a clinic visit.
-Because benefits are issued 3 months at a time, there is a naturally staggered start for program participants, which gives the state room to work out issues that arise.
-Typically, states select a pilot region in the state to initiate roll-out, followed by a statewide rollout.
-The state sets the schedule to determine the timing of their phases.
-Vendors will have a period of time during which they accept both paper vouchers, and cards.
+A: Yes – participants will be trained at the time their card is issued during a clinic visit.
+Because benefits are issued 3 months at a time, there is a staggered transition for program participants, which gives the WIC program room to work out issues that arise.

 Q: What are some things stores can do now to get ready for eWIC?